444843-1 Bradenton-Palmetto Connector Project Development and Environment (PD&E) Study

 FDOT District One will submit the study to the FDOT Office of Environmental Management (OEM) for Location and Design Concept Acceptance after the study team receives and evaluates comments from the public hearing.
 The PD&E study phase of the project is completed once the project is accepted by OEM.
 The phases that follow PD&E study are design of the project, acquisition of right-of-way (if necessary) and construction of proposed improvements.

-FDOT will hold meetings with agencies and stakeholders throughout the study.
+FDOT is holding meetings with agencies and stakeholders throughout the study.
 These meetings will assist the project team with identifying issues, opportunities, and potential transportation solutions for the corridor.
 Throughout the study process, FDOT will provide presentations to various organizations, and interested citizens may also request a presentation to their group or organization.

 FDOT welcomes and appreciates everyone's participation in the project.
 Meetings are developed in compliance with the Title VI of the Civil Rights act of 1964 and related statues.
 Public participation is solicited without regard to race, color, national origin, age, sex, religion, disability, or family status.